-- 1. Your unit is fitted with a warning horn to protect it from high water temperature or low oil pressure. - a.
+- Your unit may be fitted with a warning horn to protect it from high water temperature or low oil pressure. - a.
 Generator sets have shutdown systems to stop the engine.
-They have no warning horns. - b.
-Other alarms and shutdowns are available as optional equipment.
+They have no warning horns. - Other alarms and shutdowns are available as optional equipment.